HISTORY OF A CHARLIE BROWN CHRISTMAS

 Charles Schulz lived in Sebastopol, California not far from where I grew up.
 In 1969 he opened an ice skating rink in nearby Santa Rosa.
-When I was young we’d go there to skate and marveled that there were stained glass renditions of all the Peanuts characters in an Alpine setting.
-I’ve never seen anything like it.
+We’d go there to skate and marveled that there were stained glass renditions of all the Peanuts characters in an Alpine setting.
+I’d never seen anything like it.
 It’s still there and is now known as the Redwood Empire Ice Arena, or more commonly as Snoopy’s Home Ice.

 I have watched A Charlie Brown Christmas every year now for over half a century.
 It never fails to move me when I hear Linus say with simplicity and innocent profundity: